A fire early Wednesday damaged portions of the Coral House...

 First Assistant Chief Doug Eberhart said he was first to arrive on the scene and noticed fallen ceiling tiles and smoke coming from the roof.

-The fire was "basically suppressed" by the sprinkler system, and the rest of the fire was put out, he said.
+The fire was "basically suppressed" by the sprinkler system and the rest of the fire was put out, he said.

 Owner Butch Yamali said the fire started on a rooftop patio that was distanced from the main part of the building.
-While two custom windows were broken and some carpeting and walls were wet, the hall should be "back to normal" on Thursday, thanks to the help of staff who "jumped right in, no questions asked."
+While two custom windows were broken and some carpeting and walls were wet, the hall should be "back to normal" on Thursday, Yamali said, thanks to the help of staff who "jumped right in, no questions asked."

 "Nobody's even losing an hour of work," he said.
 "Everybody's gonna be good.
 We all worked together."